 - Listen for repeated chords

-- listen for repeated progressions/sections
+- Listen for repeated progressions/sections

 - Listen for repeated melody notes

-- What do you think the composers intentions are with the piece? what feelings are they trying to create and what techniques are they using to do this?
+- What do you think the composer’s intentions are with the piece?
+What feelings are they trying to create and what techniques are they using to do this?

 - Focus your attention on a single instrument, make everything else blur into the background.
 What do you think the player is thinking?
 What emotions do you think they are feeling and why?
 This will help you identify the emotional response the listener has to techniques like staccato, different vibratos, chromaticism etc.